Guideline for Successful Project Planning

 - Objective: Improvement in customer loyalty.

-- SMART Objective: “Increase in customer satisfaction by 15% within the current year by implementing a customer loyalty program.”
+- SMART Objective: “Increase in customer satisfaction by 15% within the current year by imp

 2) Outline Planning

-Planning of the Project in a Gantt Chart with Process Steps According to DIN
+Plan the Project in the Gantt Chart with Process Steps According to DIN

 3) In-Depth Planning